 Title IX employee reporting categories

-Every employee can support someone who has experienced sex- or gender-based violence and harassment by reaching out to the UW violence prevention and response specialists at SafeCampus for support and consultation.
-Depending on your role–confidential employee, employee providing support, or official required to report–you have different obligations.
+Every employee can support someone who has experienced sex- or gender-based violence, harassment, or discrimination by reaching out to the Title IX Office for support and consultation.
+Depending on your role–confidential employee, employee providing support, or Official Required to Report–you have different obligations.

-Most employees are encouraged, but not required by policy, to take action and get expert support and options to someone who has disclosed an experience of sex- and gender-based violence and harassment.
-Employees in this category are encouraged to contact SafeCampus and can choose to remain anonymous and/or not share others’ names to protect an individual’s identity.
+Most employees are encouraged, but not required by policy, to take action and get expert support and options to someone who has disclosed an experience of sex- and gender-based violence, harassment, or discrimination.
+Employees in this category are encouraged to contact the Title IX Office by submitting information via the online Title IX reporting form.
+When using the form, you can choose to remain anonymous and/or not share others’ names to protect an individual’s identity.

 Officials Required to Report

-Federal Title IX obligations require certain people to take action when they learn about sex- or gender-based violence or harassment.
-At UW, these specific individuals are called Title IX Officials Required to Report (ORRs).
-The purpose of this report is not to initiate an investigation but to ensure the person who has experienced violence or harassment is offered supportive measures and is aware of their right to submit a formal complaint.
-The complete roster of Title IX Officials Required to Report is available.
+Federal Title IX obligations require certain people to take action when they learn about sex- or gender-based violence, harassment, and discrimination.
+At the UW, these specific individuals are called Title IX Officials Required to Report.
+The purpose of making a Title IX report is not to initiate an investigation but to ensure the person who has experienced violence, harassment, or discrimination is offered supportive measures and is made aware of their right to submit a formal complaint.

-When an Official Required to Report becomes aware of possible sex- and gender-based violence and harassment, they must:
+When an Official Required to Report becomes aware of possible sex- and gender-based violence, harassment, or discrimination, they must:

-- Inform SafeCampus they are a Title IX Official Required to Report.
+- Indicate on the form that they are a Title IX Official Required to Report.

 - Share all the details they have, including the names of any individuals involved.

-If someone tells you they have experienced sex- and gender-based violence and harassment, how you respond matters.
-Learn more about how to respond with care on the Supporting Students & Employees page.
+If someone tells you they have experienced sex- or gender-based violence, harassment, or discrimination, how you respond matters.
+Learn more about how to respond with care on the Offering Support page.

-- Assess for any immediate safety concerns and provide options to address the concerns
+- Explain formal and informal options to address the concern

 Yes, additional reporting expectations exist depending on the situation.

-UW’s Title IX reporting policy was developed with input from survivors as well as faculty and staff with expertise in trauma and healing related to sex- and gender-based violence and harassment.
-Survivors, scholars, and practitioners all agree that taking away a survivor’s choice (such as by requiring an investigation or by sharing details about a person’s experience that they do not want shared) can create more trauma and increase the risk of retaliation or additional harm to the survivor.
+The UW’s Title IX reporting policy was developed with input from survivors as well as faculty and staff with expertise in trauma and healing related to sex- and gender-based violence, harassment, and discrimination.
+Survivors, scholars, and practitioners all agree that taking away a survivor’s choice (such as by requiring an investigation or by sharing details about a person’s experience that they do not want to be shared) can create more trauma and increase the risk of retaliation or additional harm to the survivor.

-The University’s policy has been designed to give survivors the lead voice in determining what is right for their own situation while also allowing the University to assess and address violence and harassment in our communities.
+The University’s policy has been designed to give survivors the lead voice in determining what is right for their own situation while also allowing the University to assess and address violence, harassment, and discrimination in our communities.